EdwinandLinux/python_aws/README.md

 - Subnets
 - VPC

-# AWS EC2 Web Server Deployment with Python and Boto3
+# V- AWS EC2 Web Server Deployment with Python and Boto3

 This project automates the provisioning of an AWS EC2 instance using Python and Boto3.
 It sets up a virtual private cloud (VPC), a public subnet, security groups, and launches an EC2 instance configured with an Apache web server and a simple HTML web page.